JanicaJensen/jjensen_webdev_portfolio/README.md

 - Application's links all function correctly.

-- Application's CSS selectors and properties are consolidated and organized to follow semantic structure.
+- Application's CSS selectors and properties are consolidated 🟡 and organized to follow semantic structure✅.
+     -*I did my best with this.
+Some things, when removed, just messed it all up.
+Though some made sense to move elsewhere, when tried, they broke.
+They do, howeever, follow the best structure possible.*

 - Application's CSS file is properly commented.✅

-- Application deployed at live URL.
+- Application deployed at live URL.✅

-- Application loads with no errors.
+- Application loads with no errors.✅

-- Application GitHub URL submitted.
+- Application GitHub URL submitted.✅

-- GitHub repository that contains application code.
+- GitHub repository that contains application code.✅

-- Application resembles (at least 90%) screenshots provided in challenge instructions.
+- Application resembles (at least 90%) screenshots provided in challenge instructions.✅
-    - Our TAs said it was OK if ours did not look like the example provided as long as it met requirements.
+    - *Our TAs said it was OK if ours did not look like the example provided as long as it met requirements. *

-Repository has a unique name.
+Repository has a unique name.✅

 Repository follows best practices for file structure and naming conventions.✅